 Next…

-Gently pull the chain stitch to stretch the loop.
+1. Gently pull the chain stitch to stretch the loop.

 Then…

-Slide all the loops off of the dowel.
+1. When you have completed loops for every stitch of the row, slide all the loops off of the dowel.

-Single crochet in the same “drop”.
+1. Single crochet in the same “drop”.

 Finally…

-Single crochet in each drop across.
+Sc in each loop across.

 Thoughts on the Stitch